AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.md

 description: Apply the ACSD-48059 patch to fix the Adobe Commerce issue where merchants cannot save the [!UICONTROL Match product by rule] for the Categories attribute.
 ---

-# ACSD-48059: Merchants cannot save the "[!UICONTROL Match product by rule]" for the categories attribute
+# ACSD-48059: Merchants cannot save the *[!UICONTROL Match product by rule]* for the categories attribute

-The ACSD-48059 patch fixes the issue where merchants cannot save the "[!UICONTROL Match product by rule]" for the categories attribute in [!DNL Visual Merchandiser].
+The ACSD-48059 patch fixes the issue where merchants cannot save the *[!UICONTROL Match product by rule]* for the categories attribute in [!DNL Visual Merchandiser].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
 The patch ID is ACSD-48059.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions